Pull to refresh

 Overview

-Veris Residential, a publicly traded apartment landlord with 7,681 units across the Northeast United States, has agreed to sell itself to a private investor group led by Affinius Capital for $19.00 per share in cash.
-The deal values the company at $3.4 billion and will remove it from the New York Stock Exchange.
-It comes just weeks after an activist investor publicly demanded the company put itself up for sale, arguing that its shares traded at a steep discount to the actual value of its buildings.
+Veris Residential, a publicly traded apartment landlord with 7,681 units in the Northeast, has agreed to sell itself to a private investor group led by Affinius Capital for $19.00 per share in cash.
+The deal values the company at $3.4 billion and removes it from the New York Stock Exchange.
+An activist investor prompted this, publicly demanding weeks earlier that the company sell itself and arguing its shares traded at a steep discount to the buildings' actual value.

 Play on this story Voices Debate Predict